Kindergarten: Lisa Kaiser

 Fifth Grade: Colleen Ronchelli

-I am originally from California and grew up with a wonderful and large extended family.
-Even though this is my second year at St. John Fisher, this is my eleventh year teaching.
+Hello!
+I am originally from Northern California and grew up with a wonderful and large extended family.
+Even though this is my third year at St. John Fisher, this is my twelfth year teaching.
 I have taught in the second, fourth, and fifth grades.
 I completed my undergrad work at Santa Clara University and earned my credential and Masters from Loyola Marymount University.
+I hold both a California credential and Oregon license.

 Sixth Grade: Julianne Joyce

-I am teaching sixth grade this year.
-I moved to Portland a year ago from Boise, ID.
-This is my first year teaching at St. John Fisher, but my sixth year overall.
-I have taught seventh through twelfth grade Social Studies in Nebraska and Oregon.
+My name is Julianne Joyce and I will be teaching 6th grade this year.
+I moved to Portland 3 years ago from Boise, ID.
+This is my second year teaching at St. John Fisher and my seventh year overall.
+I have taught 7th-12th grade Social Studies in Nebraska and Oregon.
 I earned my bachelor’s degree in History and my teaching license from Gonzaga University.
-For graduate school, I was a part of the Magis Catholic Teacher Corps through Creighton University in Omaha, NE, and earned by master’s degree in Teacher Leadership.
-I look forward to exploring the Portland area and am excited for the 2016-2017 school year!
+For graduate school, I was a part of the Magis Catholic Teacher Corps through Creighton University in Omaha, NE, and earned my master’s degree in Teacher Leadership.
+I look forward to exploring the Portland area and am excited for the 2017-2018 school year!

 Eighth Grade: Amy Lawrence